kacperpaczos/mancer/development/docker_test/README.md

 - Create custom presets for specific test scenarios.
 - Document changes in presets and use version control.
 - Do not store sensitive data in presets – use environment variables.
+- Run automated tests regularly to catch regressions early.
+- Use test results to optimize application performance.

 ---